-Petitioner's equitable tolling argument is unavailing.
-Since Petitioner was aware of enough facts concerning the OCME evidence scandal to file a Rule 61 motion in May 2014, he has failed to demonstrate that he was prevented from filing a basic protective petition4 in this Court until September 19, 2016.
+17 at 6) On or about April 15, 2014, the OPD was notified about certain drug evidence compromises in active cases.
+(D.I.
+17 at 7) Petitioner raised the issue of the OCME drug evidence scandal in his Rule 61 motion that he filed in the Delaware Superior Court in May 2014, and the Delaware Supreme Court affirmed the denial of the Rule 61 motion on October 12, 2015.
+These dates demonstrate that Petitioner could have filed a "protective" § 2254 petition6 in this Court along with a motion to stay the proceeding while awaiting the Delaware state courts' post-conviction decisions.
 See Ross v.
-Varano, 712 F.3d 784, 803 (3d Cir.
+Varano, 712 F.3d 784, 804 (3d Cir.
 2013)("[F]or a petitioner to obtain relief [via equitable tolling] there must be a causal connection, or nexus, between the extraordinary circumstances he faced and the petitioner's failure to file a timely federal petition.").
-While a habeas petition filed around May 2014 still would have been untimely, Petitioner's act of filing a protective petition around that time would have helped demonstrate reasonable diligence on his part.
+The fact that Petitioner's counsel was filing "hundreds of motions" (presumably in state court) after May 2014 does not demonstrate that Petitioner (or his counsel) was prevented from filing a basic habeas petition in this Court around the time Petitioner's Rule 61 motion was filed.
+Similarly, although a petition filed on or around May 2014 or October 2015 would still have been untimely, Petitioner's act of filing a protective petition around either of those dates would have helped demonstrate reasonable diligence on his part.
 See, e.g., Valverde v.
 Stinson, 224 F.3d 129, 134 (2d Cir.
+2000)(once the extraordinary circumstance ends, the petitioner must exercise reasonable diligence in filing his petition).

+6In Pace v.
+DiGuglielmo, the Supreme Court explained that a "petitioner's reasonable confusion about whether a state filing would be timely" when attempting to exhaust state remedies may constitute good cause for him to file a "protective petition in federal court and ask[] the federal court to stay and abey the federal habeas proceedings until state remedies are exhausted."
+Pace v.
+DiGuglielmo, 544 U.S. 408, 416 (2005).

-2000)(once the extraordinary circumstance ends, petitioner must exercise reasonable diligence in filing his petition).
-Additionally, to the extent the delayed filing was due to a miscalculation or mistake on the part of the attorney(s) representing Petitioner, "attorney error, miscalculation, inadequate research, or other mistakes" do not amount to extraordinary circumstances for equitable tolling purposes.
+Finally, to the extent the delayed filing was due to a miscalculation or mistake on the part of the attorney(s) representing Petitioner, "attorney error, miscalculation, inadequate research, or other mistakes" do not amount to extraordinary circumstances for equitable tolling purposes.
 See Hendricks v.
 Johnson, 62 F. Supp.
 3d 406, 411 (D. Del.
 2014).

-4In Pace v.
-DiGuglielmo, the Supreme Court explained that a "petitioner's reasonable confusion about whether a state filing would be timely" when attempting to exhaust state remedies may constitute good cause for him to file a "protective petition in federal court and ask[] the federal court to stay and abey the federal habeas proceedings until state remedies are exhausted."
-544 U.S. 408, 416 (2005).

 In short, Petitioner cannot demonstrate that the OCME scandal, and/or the timing of the State's disclosure about the OCME scandal, actually prevented him from timely filing a petition seeking federal habeas relief.
 For all of these reasons, the Court concludes that the doctrine of equitable tolling is not available to Petitioner on the facts he has presented.
-Accordingly, the Court will deny the instant Petition as time-barred.5
+Accordingly, the Court will deny the instant petition as time-barred.7